||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 Artorius grinned.
 "Merlin's owl is stupid," he declared.
 "Can it fly?"

 "It depends how hard you kick it," replied Vali.
 "Are we done here?"

 Rhiannon held out her hand.
 "Payment in advance."

-Vali muttered something under his breath, fumbled beneath his wizard's robes and handed the blacksmith a pile of wrinkled plastic coupons retrieved from a concealed pocket.
+Vali muttered something under his breath, fumbled beneath his wizard's robes and handed the blacksmith a wad of wrinkled plastic coupons.
 Satisfied, she shoved the tokens into the pouch of her apron, turned upon her heels and strode away with a cheery wave.
 Artorius went to follow, then on a whim decided to hang around a little longer to see what the fraudulent wizard would do next.
 The mind's-eye time display of his implant told him he had another couple of hours to kill before the tournament started, which was the only excitement he had to look forward to on an otherwise dull Christmas Day.

 "Still here, kid?" asked Vali, breaking Artorius' train of thought.

-Artorius shrugged and gave the wizard a half-hearted nod.
+Artorius shrugged and offered the wizard a half-hearted nod.
 A chill wind stole down the street and it was all he could do to keep his teeth from chattering.
-Vali gently pulled the boy away from the doorway, swung the double doors closed and then made his way to the workshop's open hearth to toss a few more sticks onto the fire.
+Vali gently pulled the boy away from the doorway, swung the double doors closed, then made his way to the workshop's open hearth and tossed a few more sticks on the fire.
 Pulling Merlin's robe closer about him, he turned and gave his young guest a thoughtful look.

-Artorius met his gaze with a sorrowful look and nodded again.
+Artorius met his gaze with a sorrowful frown and nodded again.

 "Poor kid," said Vali.
 "How old are you?"

 "I'm eight," the boy replied sullenly.
 "That's in Earth years," he added.